Licensure Exam Required For Registration

 Foundation of the examination

 Developing a valid and reliable test takes a great deal of work and that begins with a practice analysis.
 In North America, the Association of Social Work Boards (ASWB) has conducted the analysis of social work practice since 1981.
-Canadian social workers took part in the most recent analysis (2010) in large numbers.
+Canadian social workers took part in the most recent analysis (2017) in large numbers.
 The representation of Canadian social workers provided sufficient information for a comparative analysis of practice, at entry to practice, between Canada and the United States.
-A summary report of the Analysis of Social Work Practice (2010) is available from the ASWB website.
-The data show that there is an insignificant difference in practice (at entry to practice) between the two countries.
-The Analysis of Social Work Practice then forms the basis for the content of the exam.
-Content outlines for all exams offered by ASWB are available from the content outlines page.
+A summary report of the Analysis of Social Work Practice (2017) is available from the ASWB website.
+Statistical

 Please note that for initial licensure, the BC College of Social Workers will be using either the Bachelor level or Master level exam, depending on the applicant’s academic credentials.
-We also use the ASWB clinical examination for registrants who wish to become Registered Clinical Social Workers, however an applicant cannot register directly into the specialty class.
+We also use the ASWB Clinical examination for registrants who wish to become Registered Clinical Social Workers.
+However an applicant cannot register directly into the specialty class.

 Content development